gswallow/whatsinstalled/README.md

 For simplicity's sake, I install the Sinatra components on the same box where etcd is installed.
 The agent gets installed on all of the servers that I want to monitor.
 See the whichsapp Chef cookbook at https://github.com/gswallow/whichsapp-chef.

-To configure the agent, pass in some attributes:
+To configure the agent, pass in some attributes (probably through the node's role):

 ...
 default_attributes(